torchnyu/blog/_drafts/2020-05-19-my-internships.md

 blog post entirely.

 I also sent off applications to GitHub and Stripe but was rejected.
-In GitHub's case it was due to a coding screen that honestly was pretty unspecified and not well designed.
+In GitHub's case it was due to a coding screen that was pretty unspecified and not well designed.
 I was supposed to write code in a repo that would then be subjected to automated tests.
 That I couldn't see.
 Yeah...not great.
 Stripe autorejected me after I did their